Firat17aze/Stackscope/README.md

 # StackScope

 A lightweight memory profiler for ATmega328P.
-See your Arduino's stack and heap in real-time!

 ## What it does